jssjr/collectd-write_graphite/README.md

 *    Prefix *required*

-     The prefix string inserted before the hostname that is sent to Carbon.
+     The prefix string prepended to the hostname that is sent to Carbon.
 Use dots (.) to create folders.
 A good choise might be "collectd" or "servers"

+*    Postfix

+     The postfix string appended to the hostname sent to Carbon.

 *    DotCharacter